 Below is the same information as found in the Call for Abstracts, but it is presented here to make it easier to find.

 From Section III of the Call for Abstracts:

 III.
 Student Competitions:

 Student Best Oral Presentation Competition (SBOPC): The number of entries in the SBOPC is strictly limited to 15.
 Students need to indicate their participation in the competition at the time of abstract submission to the sectional VP, a copy of the abstract must also be sent to the chair of the SBOPC competition ([email protected]).
 No late abstracts submissions will be accepted.
 Abstracts submitted to the SPOPC competition will be evaluated and 15 finalists will be selected to be evaluated during the annual meeting.
 Abstracts are judged on the importance of the subject to Florida horticulture, scientific merit, organization, clarity, and succinctness.
 Finalists will be notified within a month of abstract submission.
 Finalist presentations are judged on importance of the subject to Florida horticulture, scientific merit, organization, awareness of current literature, fluency, clarity of presentation, effective use of figures and tables, report of conclusions, completeness, timing, and response to questions.
 For more information on the SBOPC competition, contact Kelly Morgan at [email protected]

-Student Best Paper Competition (SBPC): To participate in the SBPC, students must submit a manuscript (use author guidelines for the Proceedings of the FSHS) by email with the subject “Student Best Paper Competition” to [email protected] by May 18, 2018.
+Student Best Paper Competition (SBPC): To participate in the SBPC, students must submit a manuscript (use author guidelines for the Proceedings of the FSHS) by email with the subject “Student Best Paper Competition” to Dr. Kelly Morgan at [email protected] by May 18, 2018.
 Student papers will be published in the Proceedings of FSHS.
 Entries will be judged on relevance to Florida horticulture, scientific merit, experimental design rigor, literature review, completeness, and clarity.
 For more information on the SBPC competition, Kelly Morgan at [email protected]